 In the UK paid holiday was introduced in 1938, while the United States is still one of the few industrialized countries without statutory national mandates for paid leave.

-Prior to the founding of Magnum (1947), during 1936 Henri Cartier-Bresson was working as one of the five assistant directors to Jean Renoir on ‘La Vie est à nous’ (The People of France), a film commissioned by the Communist Party for the elections of May 3, which contributed to bringing the Popular Front government to power.
+Prior to the founding of Magnum (1947), during 1936 Henri Cartier-Bresson was working as one of the five assistant directors to Jean Renoir on ‘La Vie est à nous’ (Life Belongs to Us), a film commissioned by the Communist Party for the elections of May 3, which contributed to bringing the Popular Front government to power.

 It was in this French cultural crucible that Henri Cartier-Bresson discovered and experimented with photography, gradually developing a style of his very own, that of l’imaginaire d’après nature (Imagination from nature).
 As a photographer, Cartier-Bresson captured the changing fabric of French society.
 The relationship between the cities and the countryside changed with the arrival of holidays: city folk streamed into the country and country folk visited the cities.
 Hotels were established in the countryside and by the coast, yet social classes were still quite separate, often visiting the same regions but not intermingling.